ykurokibob/sakurai-nmf/README.md

 ## Results of MNIST

 Now it cannot run well.
-Please see [test_optimizers.py](https://github.com/ashigirl96/nmf-nn/blob/master/optimizer/tests/test_optimizers.py) or [mnist.py](https://github.com/ashigirl96/nmf-nn/blob/master/examples/mnist.py).
+Please see [(fashion)mnist.py](https://github.com/ashigirl96/sakurai-nmf/blob/master/sakurai_nmf/examples/mnist.py).

 But now we can get accuracy 83% for only 7 iterations.